Retro-Hax/mmlgb2/README.md

 # Compilation
 1. Setup [GBDK](https://github.com/gbdk-2020/gbdk-2020)
 2. cd into driver folder and do make
-3. make music folder in mmlgb2 root
+3. create music folder in mmlgb2 root
 4. copy mml file into the music folder
 5. run compile.sh or compile.bat